RichardAnthonySanchez/richardanthonysanchez/README.md

 ## Passion projects

-- Freelancing composing, writing, and music production.
-[Listen here!](https://open.spotify.com/playlist/2t6FZ39dIcjgVFNTYaJc6x?si=9f6c8440b74345ac)
+- I freelance in composing, writing, and music production.
+[Listen to my work here!](https://open.spotify.com/playlist/2t6FZ39dIcjgVFNTYaJc6x?si=9f6c8440b74345ac)
-- Writing on my personal blog.
-If you're into indie hacking, wellbeing, and creativity.
-[Take a look.](https://blog.tonysanchez.dev/)
+- Check out my personal blog for content on indie hacking, wellbeing, and creativity.
+[Explore it here.](https://blog.tonysanchez.dev/)
-- Launched a few MVPs (occult book summaries, a tarot journal, and an online art gallary)
+- Recently launched several MVPs including occult book summaries, a tarot journal, and an online art gallery.
-- Currently focused on refinding my resume.
-I'll be back to building soon though!
+- Currently focusing on refining my resume, but will soon be back to building new projects!